-Bile duct cancer (cholangiocarcinoma) is almost always a type of cancer called adenocarcinoma.
-It starts in the lining of the bile duct.
-Bile duct cancer is rare.
-Around 1,600 people are diagnosed with it each year in the UK.
+Bile duct cancer (cholangiocarcinoma) is a rare cancer that starts in the lining of the bile duct.

 We hope this information answers your questions.
 If you have any further questions, you can ask your doctor or nurse at the hospital where you are having your treatment.

 The bile ducts